cap-js/docs/node.js/messaging.md

 ```

 ::: warning
 The IAS application must be authorized to use the SEMP v2 config APIs as well as the Solace web messaging API.
-The appropriate OAuth 2.0 profiles need to be created in SAP Advanced Event Mesh.
+The appropriate OAuth 2.0 profiles need to be created in SAP Integration Suite, advanced event mesh.
 :::

 <span id="aftereventmesh" />